thinkofyashh/GuruKul/README.md

 # Gurukul - Online Course Platform

+Gurukul, our online platform, embodies holistic education and mentorship.
+We foster meaningful connections between instructors and learners, offering diverse courses for personal growth and societal impact.
+Merge timeless wisdom with modern accessibility.

 ## Introduction

 Welcome to Gurukul, an online course platform designed to revolutionize the way we learn.
 Gurukul is a project created by Yash Rawat to showcase the fusion of traditional wisdom with modern technology, providing a platform for holistic education and personal growth.